AlagurajVeluchamy/CRISPR-broad/README.md

 License: GPL-2

-Depends: bowtie-2, pandas
+Depends: bwa-0.7.17-r1188, python3, biopython, pandas, sort

 **Installation:**
-EpiCRISPR-TargetFinder depends on python3, bowtie.
+EpiCRISPR-TargetFinder depends on python3, bwa.

 **Description:**
 EpiCRISPR-targetfinder is a standalone tool that  enables user to scan genome for regions that has high frequency of gRNA with user-supplied variation.
 This open source tool is robust and efficient in finding gRNAs with scores and ranks potential target region.